Glossary of employee benefits and healthcare terms

 Paid time off (PTO)

 PTO describes any time employees are paid when they’re not working.
-PTO rolls all paid leave categories—such as vacation, sick time, personal time, holidays, and more—into one category.
-PTO can structured as a set amount of days per year, as on a accrual basis, or in an unlimited amount.
-It can also be set to allow for rollover days from year to year.
+PTO rolls all paid leave categories — such as vacation, sick time, personal time, holidays, and more — into one category.
+Employers can structure their PTO policy as a set amount of days per year, on an accrual basis, or in an unlimited amount.
+They can also set it to allow for rollover days from year to year.

 For more information, visit our article.